oraqlle/cpp-book-live/src/getting-started/guessing-game.md

 auto boxes = int { 7 };
 ```

 In C++ variables are mutable by default which means we are allowed to change it's value.
-THis concept will be discussed more in [Chapter 3 | Variables and Mutability](../common-concepts/vars-mut.md).
+This concept will be discussed more in [Chapter 3 | Variables and Mutability](../common-concepts/vars-mut.md).
 To make a variable constant ie. its value cannot change once it is set, we use the `const` keyword before `auto`.

 ```cpp
 const auto boxes = int { 7 };  // constant